• Free shipping on all orders

 Baying is an activity that’s solely reserved for hunting hounds.
 It’s a trait that was bred into them, as it’s a useful way for them to communicate with the humans in their hunting party if they get separated.

 Whereas howling tends to take the form of one long, drawn-out note, baying increases in intensity the closer the hound gets to their prey.
-This lets the hunter know that the hound has cornered its quarry and that they’re simply waiting for the human to show up and finish the job.
+This lets the hunter know that the hound has cornered their quarry and that they’re simply waiting for the human to show up and finish the job.

 6. Dog Yelping Sounds